Jhavakar/Jhavakar/README.md

-- 👋 Hi, I’m Jhavakar
+- 👋 Hi, I’m Jhavakar Thillainathan
-- 👀 I’m interested in Software development, working in the front-end development role.
-As I grow I know I want to understand and learn Backend Development and become a Full Stack Developer.
-I know I will and aim to succeed.
+- 👀 I’m passionate about software development, with a strong focus on front-end development.
+As I progress in my career, I’m committed to expanding my knowledge in backend development to become a full-stack developer.
-- 💞️ I’m looking to collaborate with other people who have experience in the field and learn from them, that way I know where I am at and what I need to achieve to get to the role they are at.
+- 💞️ I’m eager to collaborate with experienced professionals in the field, learn from their expertise, and gain insights into what I need to achieve to reach their level.
-- 📫 How to reach me through LinkedIn Jhavakar Thillainathan or email jhavakar.thillainathan@gmail.com
+- 📫 You can reach me on LinkedIn (Jhavakar Thillainathan) or via email at jhavakar.thillainathan@gmail.com

 <!---
 Jhavakar/Jhavakar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.